 Breakfast over with, we headed out on foot to take in the sights and sounds of Toronto!

 As soon as you start to walk around the city, you start to realise that Toronto is not a particularly small city.
 It’s huge, shiny and feels a lot like New York or Chicago in so many ways.

 We dipped in and out of churches, past the CN Tower and headed to the waterfront before I decided to throw in a bit of structure into our plans (rather than aimless wandering) and head over to one place I’d wanted to visit in Toronto for ages – Casa Loma.

-Casa Loma is a beautiful gothic style castle/mansion (it’s on the opposite side of city from the waterfront area so we hopped into a taxi to get here though you could also take the train) and the ‘Casa’ has actually served as the set for so many amazing films (a lot of which you’ve probably seen and not realised).
+Casa Loma is a beautiful gothic-style castle/mansion (it’s on the opposite side of Toronto, from the waterfront area so we hopped into a taxi to get here though you could also take the train) and the ‘Casa’ has actually served as the setting for so many amazing films (a lot of which you’ve probably seen and not realised).

 My favourite part of Casa Loma, however, is right up at the top!
 You take a few winding stairs, walk through what feels like an attic and arrive at one of the best views in Toronto.

 The CN Tower might have the highest and arguably, the best view of Toronto, but I’d argue that the best view of the city is one with the tower in it.